sharathvutpala/readme/README.md

 * Hate being micromanaged
 * Shy in the beginning
 * Honest; don't afraid to say "I Don't Know"
+* Like to get mentored
 * procrastinate sometimes
-* Like listening to music while work

 ### Feedback
 * Always ready to hear from you and improve myself